 - Wage replacement during recovery

-- Permanent disability benefits if injuries cause lasting impairment
+- Permanent disability benefits for lasting impairment

 Limitations:

-- Workers’ compensation typically bars lawsuits against employers
+- Generally bars lawsuits against employers

 - Benefits may be less than full compensation